knobz12/go-sigml/README.md

 ```

-How to extract custom fields:
+How to normalize the data:
 Validate must be run first to ensure correct data
 ```
 var evt sigml.SigMLMessage